 A self-signed certificate can be issued easily on any computer using the

-Run the following command to generate a private key file and a CSR file:
+- Run the following command from the command line to generate a private key file and a CSR file:

 openssl req -new -newkey rsa:4096 -nodes -keyout private_key.txt -out csr.txt -subj "/C=FR/ST=Ile-de-France/L=Paris/O=MyInternetCompanyLTD/CN=www.example.com"

-req: This subcommand specifies to use the X.509 certificate signing request (CSR) management.
+req: This subcommand specifies the use of the X.509 certificate signing request (CSR) management.

-newkey rsa: 4096: This subcommand specifies to create a new key and certificate at the same time using a 4096 bit long RSA key.
+newkey rsa: 4096: This subcommand specifies the creation of a new key and certificate at the same time using a 4096 bit long RSA key.

 nodes: This option tells OpenSSL to skip the securisation of the certificate using a passphrase.